OmarAbukhalaf/RAG-App/README.md

 # Local RAG (Retrieval-Augmented Generation) App

 This is a Local Retrieval-Augmented Generation (RAG) app that uses the Llama 3.2 3B model for generative tasks, and ChromaDB for efficient vector-based document retrieval.
-The app retrieves relevant documents from a local dataset, integrates metadata for context, and generates responses based on the retrieved chunks.
+The app retrieves relevant documents from a local document, integrates metadata for context, and generates responses based on the retrieved chunks.

 ## Features